 I think it was John Maxwell who first defined a leader as a person who influences others.
 I have had the opportunity to be a leader in the local church and community for the last 25 years.
 It is a challenging role.
 Our culture has a unique relationship with leaders.
-It desires and hopes good leadership will come from those who take on leadership roles.
-At the same time, it distrusts anyone who becomes a leader.
+It desires, hopes and expects leaders to be good, honest and looking out for the best interests of others.
+At the same time, due to poor leadership, it distrusts anyone who becomes a leader.
 This bi-polar relationship places the leader in the proverbial position of “being between a rock and a hard place.”
-As a result, leaders have to earn the right to be followed…and that takes time.
+As a result, leaders have to earn the right to be trusted…and that takes time.
 And with some people, it takes a long time.
 Holding a position, having a title, earning a degree, experiencing success or being wealthy does not make any person a good leader.
 Leadership begins with integrity.

 The blogs I have written on the topic of being a leader come from my successes and my failures.
 Because I’m still a leader, I am still learning how to lead.
 Therefore, some of the experiences I share in my stories are almost real time.
 I hope the things I’ve learned (and still learning) will encourage you.